• Skip to primary navigation

 A poster of 6 images showing how to mix blueberry cake loaf batter.

-1. Start by washing the blueberries.
-Dap them dry in a kitchen towel and set aside.
+1. Wash the blueberries.
+Dap them dry with a kitchen towel and set aside.

-2. Start by creaming the butter and sugar in a large bowl on medium speed (on an electric mixer) until light and fluffy.
+2. Cream the butter and sugar in a large bowl on medium speed (on an electric mixer) until light and fluffy.
 For the recipe measurement given, this should take at least 2 minutes.
 Scrape the sides of the bowl halfway through.

 3. Next, add the eggs.
 Add them one at a time.
 Each time, beat until all the traces of the egg are no longer visible.
 Scrape the sides of the bowl.